HalbornAcademy/ctf-eth-template/README.md

 If the challenge does make use of real chain data, aka forking, you can define the `RPC` and `BLOCK_NUMBER` under `public/Dockerfile`.

+The challenge details that will be displayed on the ctf page can be found under `challenge.yml` and should be edited acordingly.

 ## Developing